Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 - Decrease the tightness of the adjustment nut; turn it approximately three full turns.

-- Move the wheel out of the fork or the frame.
+- Move wheel out of the fork or frame.

 To install a wheel with a threaded axle and nut:

 Some rear wheels are attached with nuts threaded on the axle.
-A toothed washer could be necessary between the nut and fork end.
+A toothed washer could be necessary between the nut and bicycle frame.

 - Make sure you have correctly attached the wheel.
-Lift the bicycle, and hit the top of the tire with a solid blow (Fig. 16).
-The wheel should not come off, be loose or move from side to side.
+Lift the bicycle, and hit the top of the tire with a solid blow (Fig. 30, page 29).
+The wheel should not come off, be loose, or move from side to side.

 Cassette and Freehub Adjustments